 He inherited his power of the small kingdom Vestfold from his father Halvdan the Black at age 10.
 Almost immediately, he understood conflict with an uprising in his own land.
 His acquisition of other parts of Norway were obtained by a tactful series of both alliances and invasions.
 Although he was successful in his endeavors at unifying the land, it came with negative impacts on the population.
 The primary concern was his phenomenal tax rate which began to drive people out of Norway, leading to a significant population decline.
 Although his reign is perceivably brutal, he is regarded as an icon for bringing a lasting unity to Norway.

-Fairhair was succeeded by his son Eric Haraldsson, a.k.a.
-Eric Bloodaxe, for only a few years before ultimately being succeeded by his youngest son Haakon Haraldsson, a.k.a.
-Haakon the Good.
+Fairhair had five sons with his wife Ragnhild, Eric Haraldsson, Olaf Haraldsson Geirstadalf, Bjørn Farmann, Guttorm Haraldsson, and Haakon Haraldsson.
+He eventually stepped aside, handing power to his son Eric (Bloodaxe), for only a few years before ultimately being succeeded by his youngest son Haakon (the Good).
 Under Eric's rule, not much is mentioned and presumably the structure of rule had not changed.
 It was Haakon who systemically undermined Eric's rule by promising land owners to drop his father's tax policy, and effectively stealing power from underneath him, leaving Eric stranded in his own land with no one loyal to him.
 Haakon's promise to reduce the tax burden brought relief to the people, effectively restoring a sense of stability and happiness among them.
-This would also spark a messy and ongoing feud between the brothers and Eric's sons.
+This would also spark a messy and ongoing feud between the two brothers, as well as the involvement of Eric's sons.